Jota

 Spoon up a hot bowl of jota — beans, potato chunks, sauerkraut strands, and pieces of smoked pork swimming in a paprika-tinted thick broth.
 First spoonful: the sauerkraut's tang hits first (bright, fermented, vinegar-clean), then the beans' creamy starch, then the smoked pork's salty-smoky richness, all bound together by the paprika roux.
 The potato adds substantial bite.
 The pumpkin-seed oil drizzle (if used) adds a green-nutty top note that lifts everything.
 With dark rye bread for soaking, this is winter survival turned into peasant poetry — 16th-century Karst farmers' wisdom on a spoon.

-The long simmer (2+ hours total) does three things: tenderizes the dried beans, breaks down the sauerkraut to release its tang into the broth, and renders the smoked-pork fat to enrich the liquid.
-The zaprška (paprika-roux) is essential — without it, the soup would be watery; with it, the broth becomes silky and the paprika color bloomslay distinct.
-Adding the roux late (last 15 min) prevents it from breaking.
-The pork bones impart collagen that thickens the broth naturally.
-Caraway seeds aid bean digestion (traditional folk wisdom).
+The long simmer (2+ hours) does three things: it cooks the dried beans until creamy, breaks down the sauerkraut so its acidity dissolves into the broth, and renders the smoked-pork fat to enrich the liquid.
+The sauerkraut's bright tang comes from lactic-acid fermentation — salted cabbage held anaerobically at 15–20°C is first acidified by heterofermentative Leuconostoc mesenteroides, then by Lactobacillus plantarum, which convert sugars to lactic acid (reaching ~1.5–2% acidity), giving a clean, bright sourness rather than the sharp bite of vinegar.
+The zaprška (paprika-flour roux) is essential: without it the soup is watery; with it the broth turns silky and the paprika color blooms.
+Adding the roux late (last 15 min) keeps it from breaking, and collagen from the pork bones thickens the broth naturally.
+Caraway was traditionally added to ease bean digestion.

 Variations